Pump Up Your Bones: Staying Strong to Prevent Osteoporosis

 When Bones get Weak

-- Are petite and thin.
-Smaller people have less bone to lose than people with more body weight and larger frames.
+- Petite and thin: Smaller people have less bone to lose than people with more body weight and larger frames.

-- Have entered menopause, are postmenopausal and/or are low in estrogen.
-Menopause is when estrogen, a bone-protecting hormone, drops dramatically in women..
+- Women who have entered menopause, are postmenopausal and/or are low in estroge: Menopause is when estrogen, a bone-protecting hormone, drops dramatically in women

 Often, there are no symptoms of osteoporosis.
 You might not know you have it — until you break a bone, that is.
 But you can take steps to prevent it, starting with exercise.